 Our Scholars Program provides the opportunity to work alongside some of the best research and engineering expertise in the world — exploring the unknown, together.
 We have created an open, supportive environment that provides an alternative point of entry into machine learning research.

-We're not just the usual suspects.
-Our community is a space where researchers, engineers, linguists, social scientists and lifelong learners connect and collaborate with each other.
-We come together from all over the world and welcome you whether you are a mentor, dropout, just getting started, PhD, masters, undergraduate, unaffiliated, industry, academic or not really sure.
-We are excited to support community-driven research and to be shaped by our members' interests.
+Our research community is a space where researchers, engineers, linguists, social scientists, and lifelong learners connect and collaborate with each other.
+We come together from over 100 countries around the world and support large and small scale research collaborations.

-We bring together leading researchers and rising stars in the field of machine learning to discuss their research learning journeys.
-Research is inherently a human endeavor, and this discussion series provides insights from beginning to breakthrough.
+We bring together leading researchers and rising stars in the field of machine learning to discuss their research learning journeys and showcase their technical achievements.
+Research is inherently a human endeavor, and our event series provide insights from beginning to breakthrough.

 Work by Cohere For AI and Technical Staff at Cohere